 Lighting can consume up to 40% of energy in commercial premises, depending on the nature of the business and type of lighting used.
-Street and public lighting is the single largest source of carbon emissions for local governments.

 The biggest impacts on electric lighting requirements and design come from the architectural orientation, massing, ceiling height, and section profiles that determine daylight availability in a building.

 Lighting designers should be involved early in the design process of new buildings or retrofits.
-A good energy efficient lighting strategy relies on an integrated approach.
+A good energy-efficient lighting strategy relies on an integrated approach.

 Existing lighting systems

-Many lighting efficiency opportunities can be easily implemented with little or no capital investment or need to redesign a lighting system.
+Many lighting efficiency opportunities can be easily implemented with little or no capital investment or any need to redesign a lighting system.
 These include turning lights off manually or automatically when not needed, or removing excess lamps from over-lit areas.